ncatlab/nlab-content/pages/6/6/9/5/15966/content.md

 ## Derived index theory

-Using the methods of [[Derived microlocalization]] and Kashiwara and Schapira's [[microlocal formulation of index theory]], one may develop a derived index theory.
+Using the methods of [[derived microlocalization]] and Kashiwara and Schapira's [[microlocal formulation of index theory]], one may develop a derived index theory.